 Whenever we have posted photos of the Duffy-orail on social media, there are invariably replies about how it’s “impractical” will “get dirty in a hurry” or other comments about maintenance, upkeep, and cleanliness.

 What has kept these monorails in great shape is that Cast Members regularly enter and clean the monorails throughout the day before guests board (presumably, they receive a deeper clean each night, too).
 Maintenance and upkeep are impeccable throughout Tokyo Disney Resort, and a sterling example of the “Disney Difference” at the Tokyo parks.
-It also doesn’t hurt that guests in Japan are actually respectful of property that isn’t theirs.
-(Just one look at the condition of Tokyo’s mass transit as compared to New York City’s bears out some stark cultural differences that extend far beyond Disney parks…)

 We hope you enjoyed this quick tour of the Duffy & Friends Resort Liner at Tokyo Disney Resort.
 You probably should not plan a trip to see this monorail–there’s a good chance it’ll be gone by the time you visit–but this should underscore the type of guest experience you’ll encounter in Tokyo Disneyland & DisneySea.